RNRaku/Local-Custom-LLM-Project/README.md

 ### 1. Data Preprocessing
 1. **Add Your QAs**
    - create QA pairs for any topic that you want to train the LLM on
-   - while a few hundred questions may mark, it is prone to overfitting and atleast a few hundred pairs are reccomneded for even the smallest llms.
+   - while a few hundred questions may work, it is prone to overfitting and atleast a few hundred pairs are reccomneded for even the smallest llms.
    - Place your QAs in a document within the `docs` folder.

 2. **Ensure Correct Format**